This page may contain affiliate links, see our disclaimer here.

-The Capital of Crete has many names Heraklion, Heraklio, Iraklio, Iraklion, and in the past Handax and Candia.
+This town has many names Heraklion, Heraklio, Iraklio, Iraklion, and in the past Handax and Candia.

-plateia in front of the exquisite Agios Titos church, and as one approaches the square of the Liondaria, the beautiful Venetian Loggia (above) is on your left.
+plateia in front of the exquisite Agios Titos church (above), and as one approaches the square of the Liondaria, the beautiful Venetian Loggia (below) is on your left.

 Near the Liondaria is a perfect spot to sit and enjoy a bougatsa Greek pastry and Greek coffee, then continue on to explore the local markets on 1866 Street.